2023 European Athletics U20 Championships: Entry standards

 The qualification period runs from 1 January 2022 to 27 July 2023.
 A maximum of three athletes per member federation may participate in each individual event if they all have achieved the qualifying standard.
 Each member federation may enter one athlete in each individual event if their athletes have not achieved the qualifying standard for that event, but the total number of such athletes may not exceed two men and two women in total.
 The host country may enter one athlete in every discipline regardless of the entry standards.

+Participation

+1,139 athletes (611 men and 528 women) from 44 nations are expected to participate in these championships.